Guess what these two words have in common.

 These two words added an extra 'a' at the front when they were made into Chabacano words.
 Yes, remove the 'a' at the beginning of these two words and you have yourselves Spanish words.

-The Chabacano word amarea means dizzy (nausea).
-While the word Aplaya means beach.
+The Chabacano word amarea means 'to be dizzy' (or experience nausea).
+While the word aplaya means 'beach'.
 The word marear in Spanish means to be dizzy and the word playa in Spanish means beach.

 There are other variations of the word amarea in Chabacano.
-Some people say almaria (and spell it that way).
+Some people say almarea.
 Another word for amarea in Chabacano is buyung.
-Buyung is a word that probably originates from one of the Philippine languages that influenced Chabacano like Tausug and Ilonggo.
+Buyung is a word that probably originates from one of the Philippine languages that influenced Chabacano like Tausug and Hiligaynon.

 Here are some examples of the word amarea being used in Chabacano:

 Chabacano: No move que move.
-Ta hace bo (from the Spanish vos) kumigo (from the Spanish conmigo) amarea.
+Ta hace vos conmigo amarea.